 The beers made here can be savored over a meal at the Bierhall without interrupting your ski day, but if a tour of the brewery is what you’re wanting, Von Trapp, is near enough to visit during a lunch break and still make it back to the slopes for a few late afternoons turns.

 The tour buses usually come during lunch and throughout the brewers’ operating hours.
 After the tourists have departed and supper has begun, the late afternoon might be a fantastic time to visit and enjoy the sights and drinks in solitude.
-You may not hear the sound of music, but you will hear the sound of pint glasses clicking at this Stowe brewery.
+You may not hear the sound of music, but you will hear the sound of pint glasses clicking at this gem in between all breweries in Stowe VT.

 1859 Mountain Rd Stowe // (802) 253-4765